Kelsey Hill: Brooklyn FC

 On August 13, 2024, Brooklyn FC announced the signing of Hill as part of its inaugural women’s squad for the 2024–25 USL Super League season.
 In her debut season with Brooklyn FC during the 2024–25 campaign, Hill was named team captain and was a regular starter, making 26 appearances for the club.
 She earned league recognition in February 2025 when she was named to the USL Super League Team of the Month for her defensive performances.

 In September 2025, she was again selected to the Team of the Month after ranking fourth in the league for completed passes (297), eighth in clearances (25), and tied for fifteenth in shots (7); she also scored her first professional goal in a 2–2 draw against DC Power FC.

-Style of play

-Hill primarily plays as a centre-back and is recognized for her composure and passing accuracy out of defense, recording over 91 percent passing accuracy in key matches.
-She is noted for her defensive reliability—contributing consistently in clearances, duels won, and blocks as part of Brooklyn’s defensive foundation—and was described in a pre-match “Players to Watch” feature as the “cornerstone of Brooklyn’s defense.”
-Demonstrating two-way capability, Hill’s performances in September 2025 highlighted her contributions not only in defense but also in build-up play and attack, as she created scoring opportunities and netted her first professional goal.
+Tampa Bay Sun

+On July 6, 2026, fellow USL Super League club Tampa Bay Sun FC announced the signing of Hill.

 Personal life

-Hill’s journey to professional soccer involved overcoming injury (a broken hip in college), going undrafted, reaching out and training with coaches in the NWSL, including a six-month period training with Angel City FC before being signed.
+Hill’s journey to professional soccer involved overcoming a broken hip in college, going undrafted, reaching out and training with coaches in the NWSL, including a six-month period training with Angel City FC before being signed.

-She views her move to Brooklyn FC as part of a “new era” for the club and sees an opportunity to be part of its foundation.